Azure/AppService/_posts/2025-10-17-dotnet-on-windows.md

 ## What is impacted

 - Apps hosted on Windows instances targeting .NET 8 and .NET 9 will be delayed in receiving runtime updates through the platform.
 We will resume regular updates once we have resolved the blocking issue.
+- Apps hosted on Windows instances targeting .NET 10 will continue to receive updates on our regular cadence.
 - Linux instances are not impacted and will continue to receive updates on our regular cadence.